arturo-lang/grafito/README.md

 #### Description

-Get all nodes of given type, that satisfy all of given properties and relationships
+Get all nodes of given type, that satisfy all of given properties and/or relationships.

 #### Usage